Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Depending upon who you ask, the GRE’s level of difficulty varies.
 For example, when compared to the SAT and ACT exams commonly taken by high school students, the GRE is much more difficult because the test contains more challenging math problems and reading passages, as well as vocabulary that is designed for students with higher-level reasoning.

-However, many students find that the GRE is not as difficult when compared to other graduate admission exams, such as the LSAT or MCAT.
+However, many students find that the GRE is not as difficult as other graduate admission exams, such as the LSAT or MCAT.

 Students often determine the difficulty of an exam based on their strengths and weaknesses.
 For example, if you struggle with math concepts, you may find this portion of the GRE more difficult than other tests.
 There are also some other factors that make the GRE hard for some.